awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

    For the role to allow access, the AWS Security Token Service \(AWS STS\) endpoint must be activated in the AWS Region for your AWS account\.
 AWS STS endpoints are active by default in all AWS Regions, and you can use them without any further actions\.
 For more information, see [Managing AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the *IAM User Guide*\.

 1. Create and configure users and groups in the AWS Managed Microsoft AD directory using the Microsoft Active Directory tools\.
-For more information about creating users and groups in your Active Directory, see [Manage Users and Groups in AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_manage_users_groups.html) in the *AWS Directory Service Administration Guide*\.
+For more information about creating users and groups in your Active Directory, see [Manage users and groups in AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_manage_users_groups.html) in the *AWS Directory Service Administration Guide*\.

 1. If you plan to locate the directory and the DB instance in different VPCs, enable cross\-VPC traffic\.